jstmn/wandb-IK-demo/README.md

-# Jkinpylib
+# wandb-IK-demo

-jkinpylib ('Jeremy's kinematics python library') has code to represent open kinematic chains, and perform forward and inverse kinematics.
+A sample training workflow of a 4dof planar robot to show off how to use Weights and Biases

 ## Instillation